homeschool health Lee Binz, The HomeScholar

 Colleges and careers may require 2 to 4 years of homeschool PE in high school.
-Although many colleges don’t require PE others expect to see PE classes, seeing it as a “socialization” issue.
-Some military careers, as well as military and police academies, want to see some proof of physical fitness.
+Although many colleges don’t require PE, others expect to see PE classes (seeing it as a “socialization” issue).
+Some military careers, as well as military and police academies, want to see proof of physical fitness.
 And if your child is into sports, the NCAA will expect to see PE classes on the transcript.

-Children can earn homeschool PE credits without a curriculum.
+Homeschoolers can earn PE credits without a homeschool PE curriculum.
 Be specific with class titles.
 Instead of calling the class “PE” or “Physical Education,” create a second name for your class that gives more information.
-A homeschool PE class might be called, “P.E.: Personal Fitness with Health,” or “P.E.: Basketball and Soccer.”
-Consider the wide variety of physical education options available, and then think outside the box!
+A homeschool physical education class might be called, “PE: Personal Fitness with Health,” or “PE: Basketball and Soccer.”
+Consider the wide variety of physical education for homeschool options available, and then think outside the box!

 For older teens, age 14-19, When God Writes Your Love Story by Eric and Leslie Ludy

 For young adults, Boundaries in Dating by Henry Cloud and John Townsend

 You can focus on healthy eating with a nutrition course, or a unit on nutrition.
 Some families will branch out to research essential oils, healing herbs, or other natural remedies.
 This study time could make up a nutrition course.
 Popular resources for homeschoolers include:

 There are excellent classes available from The Great Courses that you can find in your public library as well.
 Try this one:

 Nutrition Made Clear by Roberta H. Anding.
 Video, Audio, or Paperback

 First aid, lifeguard, and CPR classes from the American Red Cross or your local fire station would be a great addition to any PE class.
 As a registered nurse, I encourage all families to certify in CPR and maintain certification (yearly or so depending on your state).
 Your child’s CPR certification becomes a way you can evaluate PE class.